Table of contents

 Step 2: Set variable

-Click on ‘Variable Configuration’ and then choose ‘Discover more variable types in the template gallery….’.
-Here, search for unique event id and add the ‘Unique Event ID’ variable to the workspace.
+Click on 'Variable configuration' and then choose 'Discover more variable types in the template gallery....'.
+Here, search for unique event id and add the 'Unique Event ID' variable to the workspace.
 Then save the variable.

-Step 3: Setting Meta pixels
+Step 3: Setting meta pixels

-Go to ‘Tags’ within the web container and click on the Facebook Pixel.
+Go to "Tags" within the web container and click on the Facebook Pixel.

 Note: There are multiple ways to install the Facebook pixel through GTM.
-The most common are by a custom HTML script (which META provides when creating a new pixel), or a template from the template gallery.
+The most common are through a custom HTML script (which META provides when creating a new pixel), or a template from the template gallery.

 Template

 In this example, we are using a template.
 Due to the transition from UA to GA4, it is necessary to create multiple tags from this template.
 One per event you want to measure.
 Do you also have multiple tags from the Facebook Pixel?
-Then add the event_id to each tag, as described below.
+Then add the event_id to each tag as described below.

 google-tag-manager-workspace-tags-client-side

-Facebook pixel - page_view - Unique event ID - {{Unique Event ID}}.
+Facebook pixel - page_view - Unique event id

 Custom HTML script